-Developing a landscape plan is the first and most important step in creating a water-efficient landscape.
-Your plan should take into account the regional and microclimatic conditions of the site, existing vegetation, topography, intended uses of the property, and most importantly, the grouping of plants by their water needs.
+Through careful planning, landscapes can be designed to be both pleasing to the senses and kind to the environment.
+One simple approach to achieving this is applying and adopting the basic principles of waterefficient landscaping to suit your climatic region.
+The seven principles of Xeriscape landscaping are used below to describe greater detail.
+Proper should take into account the regional and microclimatic conditions of the site, existing vegetation, topography, intended uses of the property, and most importantly, the grouping of plants by their water needs.
 Also consider the plants' sun or shade requirements and preferred soil conditions.
 A well-thought-out landscape plan can serve as your roadmap in creating beautiful, water-efficient landscapes and allow you to continually improve your landscape over time.